pbrotoisworo/tweet2map/README.md

 # MMDA Tweet2Map
 MMDA Tweet2Map is a python script that converts MMDA tweets into a usable database for traffic accident research in Metro Manila.
 Please take note that you need your own unique Twitter API code in order to use this script.
+This script uses the **tweepy library** in order to connect with the Twitter API.

 For more information regarding this script please visit the project page on my blog: